The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

 Stop by Nicky’s Good Eats and Treats in Two Rivers for a delicious sandwich or burger.

 These sandwiches and burgers are reasonably priced and something you’ll come back for over and over again.
 The freshly made Kaiser rolls and bread make these sandwiches over the top.

 If you are on your way to Point Beach State Forest, make sure to stop in and grab a sandwich before you set up camp.

 Kurtz’s Pub & Deli

 For a little bit of local history with your meal, check out Kurtz’s Pub & Deli, which is nothing like your local sandwich shop.
-Established in 1904, this long-time Two Rivers staple serves up some of the best food around.
+Established in 1904, this long-time Two Rivers staple serves some of the best food.

 Set in a beautiful building with dark wood and stained glass, you’ll immediately sense the German heritage vibe.
 And with sandwiches like Amish Braunschweiger and the Roll Braten, you’ll get a little taste of Europe.
 But they also have classic deli sandwiches like the New Yorker, Reuben, or a fully loaded turkey club.